On the Preference Relations with Negatively Transitive Asymmetric Part. I: Characterization of the negative transitivity

 This section is the core of the paper.
-Here we give a complete characterization of the preordered sets $A$ whose preorder has negatively transitive asymmetric part.
+Here we give a complete characterization of the sets of preferences $A$ whose preference relation has negatively transitive asymmetric part.
 As a consequence of this characterization we prove the existence of a generalized continuous utility function on $A$ under the condition that the topological space $A$ is connected and separable.